Biological effects of high-energy visible light: Circadian rhythm

 The circadian rhythm is a mechanism that regulates sleep patterns.
 One of the primary factors affecting the circadian rhythm is the excitation of melanopsin, a light sensitive protein that absorbs maximally at 480 nm, but has at least 10% efficiency in the range of 450–540 nm.
 The periodic (daily) exposure to sunlight generally tunes the circadian rhythm to a 24-hour cycle.
 However, exposure to light sources that excite melanopsin in the retina during nighttime can interfere with the circadian rhythm.
 Harvard Health Publishing asserts that exposure to blue light at night has a strong negative effect on sleep.
 The aforementioned ANSES report "highlights [the] disruptive effects to biological rhythms and sleep, linked to exposure to even very low levels of blue light in the evening or at night, particularly via screens".
 A 2016 press release by the American Medical Association concludes that there are negative effects on the circadian rhythm from the unrestrained use of LED street lighting and white LED lamps have 5 times greater impact on circadian sleep rhythms than conventional street lamps.
 However, they also indicate that street lamp brightness is more strongly correlated to sleep outcomes.

 Blue light is essential for regulating the circadian rhythm, because it stimulates melanopsin receptors in the eye.
 This suppresses daytime melatonin, enabling wakefulness.
 Working in blue-free light (aka yellow light) for long periods of time disrupts circadian patterns because there is no melatonin suppression during the day, and reduced melatonin rebound at night.

-Eye strain

-Blue light has been implicated as the cause of digital eye strain, but there is no robust evidence to support this hypothesis.

-Dermatology

-As with other types of light therapy, there is no good evidence that blue light is of use in treating acne vulgaris.